cjdelisle/MatterfossWeb/e2e/cypress/README-Subpath.md

 5. Restart NGINX to reload the configuration.
 Exact steps depend on your OS/distribution.
 On most Linux distributions you can run `sudo systemctl restart nginx`

-6. In the `cypress.json` file, set `baseURL` to  `"http://localhost/company/mattermost1"` and `secondServerURL` to `"http://localhost/company/mattermost2"`
+6. In the `cypress.json` file, set `baseURL` to  `"http://localhost/company/matterfoss1"` and `secondServerURL` to `"http://localhost/company/matterfoss2"`

-7. Start both Mattermost tests and run the e2e tests.
+7. Start both MatterFOSS tests and run the e2e tests.